 You may already know that Medicare covers you up to 80% of your doctor and hospital expenses.
 A Medigap plan can pay for the remaining 20%.

 Certain Medigap plans, like Medigap Plan G, can also cover the 15% excess charges that many doctors and facilities pass on to you, as well as the first 3 pints of blood not covered by Medicare.
-Not only that, but up to $50,000 in foreign travel emergencies is available to you.
+Medigap plans can also cover up to $50,000 in foreign travel emergency costs.

 Given all of these benefits, it is easy to see why Medigap enrollment has been increasing.